 Effective (net) rainfall is the portion of total rainfall that becomes direct runoff.
 It is obtained by subtracting abstractions (infiltration, interception, depression storage) from gross rainfall.
 Common methods:

-• Phi-index (\(\phi\)): A constant rate of abstraction subtracted from rainfall intensity; the phi-index is adjusted iteratively so that total effective rainfall equals observed direct runoff depth.
+• Phi-index ($\phi$): A constant abstraction rate is subtracted from rainfall intensity.
+The $\phi$-index is adjusted iteratively so that total effective rainfall equals the observed direct runoff depth.

 • SCS Curve Number (CN) method: